-Visitor Information, Education and Outreach Objectives Goal Α В С D Е Provide more opportunities for communication with agencies, special interest groups, and the general public (i.e. comment cards, updates to City Managers, web page).
+Visitor Information, Education and Outreach Objectives Goal Α В Е Provide more opportunities for communication with agencies, special interest groups, and the general public (i.e. comment cards, updates to County officials and City Managers, web page).

-Visitor Information, Education and Outreach Objectives Goa Α В С D Е Implement more educational, interpretive, and outreach programs at the lake office and around the lake.
+Visitor Information, Education and Outreach Objectives Goal formation, Education and Outreach Objectives Α В Е Implement more educational, interpretive, and outreach programs at the lake office and around the lake.
 Topics to include: history, lake operations (flood risk management and water supply), water safety, recreation, nature, cultural resources, ecology, and USACE missions.
 Enhance network among local, state, and federal agencies in order to exchange lake-related information for public education and management purposes.
 Increase public awareness of special use permits or other authorizations required for special activities, organized special events, and commercial activities on public lands and waters of the lake.
 Capture trends concerning boating accidents and other incidents on public lands and waters and coordinate data collection with other public safety officials.
 Promote USACE Water Safety message.
 Educate adjacent landowners on shoreline management policies and permit processes in order to reduce encroachment actions.